Category: Small Refinery Exemptions (SREs)

 September 8, 2021

 Have you ever made a decision and then were like, uh, actually, wait, I didn’t mean that?
 I do this all the time.
 Some people call it being indecisive, I call it my prerogative, but we can agree to disagree right?
 In that spirit, U.S. EPA has recently filed a Motion to Remand without Vacatur with the D.C.
-Circuit Court to voluntarily reevaluate 31 Small Refiner Exemptions (SREs) that were granted in previous compliance years.
-For those of you who don’t know what an SRE is or how it applies to the industry, I have an article for you to read before...
+Circuit Court to voluntarily reevaluate 31 Small Refinery Exemptions (SREs) that were granted in previous compliance years.
+For those of you who don’t know what an SRE is or how it applies to the industry, I have an article for you to read...
 Read More →